 From award-winning and bestselling author, Jewell Parker Rhodes comes a powerful coming-of-age story about two brothers, one who presents as white, the other as black, and the complex ways in which they are forced to navigate the world, all while training for a fencing competition.

 Sometimes, 12-year-old Donte wishes he were invisible.
 As one of the few black boys at Middlefield Prep, most of the students don't look like him.
 They don't like him either.
 Dubbing him "Black Brother," Donte's teachers and classmates make it clear they wish he were more like his lighter-skinned brother, Trey.

-When he's bullied and framed by the captain of the fencing team, "King" Alan, he's suspended from school and arrested for something he didn't do.
+When he's bullied and framed by the captain of the fencing team, "King" Alan, he's suspended from school and arrested.